Table of Contents

 One of my favourite car manufacturer logos and brands of all times, the Audi symbol is as simple and effective as you can find in the industry.

-The four rings of the Audi logo design each represent one of four car companies that banded together to create Audi’s predecessor – DKW, Horch, Wanderer and Audi themselves.
+The four rings of the Audi logo design each represents one of four car companies that banded together to create Audi’s predecessor – DKW, Horch, Wanderer and Audi themselves.

 Sometimes confused with the Olympics overlapping circles, The Audi logo was designed around 1915 by Lucian Bernhard and modified in 1994 by Sedley Place.